Paula Wessely: Life and career

-Wessely, who was not particularly photogenic, was passed over in favor of Magda Schneider for the role of Christine in Max Ophüls' 1933 film version of Arthur Schnitzler's Liebelei, a part she had played at Theater in der Josefstadt.
+Wessely was passed over in favor of Magda Schneider for the role of Christine in Max Ophüls' 1933 film version of Arthur Schnitzler's Liebelei, a part she had played at Theater in der Josefstadt.
 Her first major movie role was that of Leopoldine Dur in the 1934 film Maskerade directed by Willi Forst, together with Adolf Wohlbrück.
 Further appearances in films like Episode by Walter Reisch, for which she was awarded the Volpi Cup as best actress at the 1935 Venice Film Festival, finally made her a star.

-Like her brother-in-law Paul Hörbiger, Wessely had publicly acclaimed the Anschluss, after which she smoothly continued her film and theatre career.
+Like her brother-in-law Paul Hörbiger, Wessely had publicly acclaimed the Anschluss, after which she continued her film and theatre career.

 Her most notorious movie appearance was in the anti-Polish Nazi propaganda film Heimkehr ("Homecoming") by Gustav Ucicky in 1941.
 Heavily criticized by Austrian intellectuals after World War II, she later publicly regretted her involvement.

 On 23 November 1935, she married Attila Hörbiger at the Vienna Rathaus.
 They had three daughters: Elisabeth Orth (born 1936), Christiane Hörbiger (born 1938) and Maresa Hörbiger (born 1945).
 All three daughters went on to become actresses.

 After WWII, she was initially under a ban by the Allied authorities.
 She resumed her career in 1945 at the Innsbruck State Theatre with the role of Christine in Liebelei, and again at the Theater in der Josefstadt in Brecht's The Good Person of Szechwan the next year.
 She participated in the filming of Ernst Lothar's novel The Angel with the Trumpet in 1947, playing a half-Jewish woman.
 In 1957 she was again criticized for her role in the homophobic film Anders als du und ich ("Different from you and me") by Veit Harlan.

 Wesselly, along with her husband, worked for many years at the Vienna Burgtheater, performing in Raimund's Der Alpenkönig und der Menschenfeind and Der Diamant des Geisterkönigs, again as Gretchen in Goethe's Faust, in Schnitzler's Das weite Land, in Hofmannsthal's Der Unbestechliche with Josef Meinrad and as Ella Rentheim in Ibsen's John Gabriel Borkman.
 When Attila Hörbiger died of a stroke in April 1987, aged 91, Wessely, by then undisputed doyenne of the Burgtheater, retired at the age of 80.

-In her last years she lived a very secluded life in her hometown Vienna and suffered from major depression, caused by the death of her beloved husband.
-On 20 January 2000, she celebrated her 93rd birthday quietly, with only her three daughters and grandchildren at her home in Vienna-Grinzing.
-The following April she suffered an acute attack of bronchitis and was admitted to a hospital in Vienna.
 She died on 11 May 2000, aged 93, "peacefully in her sleep", as the Burgtheater management announced the following day.
 She was buried two weeks later at the side of her husband in an Ehrengrab of the Grinzing cemetery.
+She is survived by her three daughters and three grandsons.